As the

 costs and the fees assessed if your items do not sell.
 Most

-two, unless they are of quite high value, thus for a majority of pieces,
+of the large auction houses are unwilling to accept just a few items unless they are of quite high value, thus for a majority of pieces,

 the on-line e-Bay auction is a reasonable option.